danielsz/Palimpsest/README.md

 - Change the location where text is moved (default is bottom).
 - Define your preferred suffix for the *trash* (or *draft*) file.

+A prefix can be added to each palimpsest snippet by setting =palimpsest-prefix=.
+For example, to prefix each snippet with a dash, the following could be added to your configuration:

+	 (setq 'palimpsest-prefix "- ")

 P.S.
 [Follow][follow_me] me on Twitter.

 [follow_me]: https://twitter.com/intent/user?screen_name=danielszmu "Follow @danielszmu"